 Providing suggestions for feedback submitters to reduce friction and increase collaborative engagement

-Feedback Types (Issues, Ideas, Discussions, etc) offer a suite of incredible tools that help you keep feedback organized.
-One of the more powerful features that’s designed to save you valuable time and energy is called Predictive Match.
+Feedback types (Issues, Ideas, Discussions, etc) offer a suite of incredible tools that help you keep feedback organized.
+One of the more powerful features that are designed to save you valuable time and energy is called predictive match.

-Predictive Match presents testers with feedback that matches keywords in the potential submitter’s title and description.
-When the potential submitter enters their title and a match is displayed, they can select “This matches,” “Not a match,” or “Create New Feedback.”
-When selecting “This Matches”, the “parent” (existing) feedback’s Feedback Score is increased.
+Predictive match presents testers with feedback that matches keywords in the potential submitter’s title and description.
+When the potential submitter enters their title and a match is displayed, they can select “This is a match" or “Create new feedback.”
+When selecting “This is a match”, the “parent” (existing) feedback’s feedback score is increased.

 - Click Submit